Jatin-Madhikarmi/DSA-Queue-Simulator/README.md

 ![Image](https://github.com/user-attachments/assets/1bae00cd-6660-46bd-bbac-ecbc8ac79d42)

 # How to Use?
 1. Raylib must be installed on your device.If not installed visit <a href="https://www.raylib.com">Raylib Installation.</a>
-# DSA Queue Simulator
-Clone the repository using the following command:
+2. Clone the repository using the following command:

 ```bash
 git clone https://github.com/Jatin-Madhikarmi/DSA-Queue-Simulator.git